- Fee assured

 - Verified this account

 Mr Spencer Hodges holds an NHS consultant post at King’s College Hospital NHS Foundation Trust in London.
-He also treat patients privately in London and the South East, with clinics at the Harley Street Clinic, Blackheath Hospital, Chelsfield Park Hospital and Sevenoaks Medical Centre.
+He also sees patients privately in London and the South East, with clinics at the The Blackheath Hospital and Chelsfield Park Hospital.

 Mr Hodges trained at Guy’s and St Thomas’ Hospital in London.
 After specialising in oral and maxillofacial surgery, he undertook further training during his fellowship in cosmetic and reconstructive surgery.

 Growing up in London, Spencer attended Guy’s & St Thomas’ Medical and Dental School, qualifying in 2000 with honours.
 Following qualification, he trained in surgery at Stoke Mandeville Hospital, Aylesbury; Queen Victoria Hospital, East Grinstead; Royal Surrey County Hospital, Guildford; Brighton and Eastbourne Hospitals and King’s College Hospital, London.